There are two methods to check the engine oil level on Mercedes-Benz cars.

 ENGINE OIL LEVEL – OK – Oil level is correct.

-ENGINE OIL LEVEL – ADD 1.0 QUART – Add one quart or approximately one litter of oil.
+ENGINE OIL LEVEL – ADD 1.0 QUART – Add one quart or approximately one liter of oil.

 ENGINE OIL LEVEL – ADD 1.5 QUART